-It’s episode 20 of Season 3.
-We have seven tales for you in this episode featuring stories about the strange things we see and hear … Continue reading
+It’s episode 23 of Season 3.
+We have six tales for you in this episode featuring stories about mystical memories, agonizing antics, and sweet suffering. … Continue reading

 The Nosleep Podcast is looking for people who want to contribute by recording narration for us.
 As the podcast continues to grow we are striving to improve the quality of all aspects of the shows, especially narration.

 With this in mind, we have started requiring higher standards for narration in order to continually make the shows better.